TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 *Table-Configuration-Array* (shortly *TCA*).

 Within the Extension we can access the data transparently by the repositories.
-"Transparently" means that we don't have to thought about the *type* of the storage of the data when accessing the repositories.
+"Transparently" means that we don't have to think about the *type* of the storage of the data when accessing the repositories.

 So that the Backend now, how it should show the product data